sarcastic-verma/Bitcoin-Ticker/README.md

-An app that provide value of variou crypto currencies in real world currencies.
+An app that provides value of various crypto currencies in real world currencies.